JoelBrd/Socket/docs/YourFirstPlug.md

 #### `plug.State.IsRunning`

 We can use this value to toggle the state of our **Plug**, so we can have a routine that gets toggled on/off.
-You can easily declare your own variable in `plug.State` to do this, but using `IsRunning` will give us some nice feedback on the *Widget* UI.
+You *could* declare your own variable in `plug.State` to do this, but using `IsRunning` will give us some nice feedback on the *Widget* UI.

 #### `plug.State.FieldValues`